Types of tattoo machines

 And it is for this very reason that they do not overheat and have a rear air exhaust to prevent unwanted noise and vibration.

-And, as in rotary machines, pneumatic machines do not cause great damage to the skin either.
+As in rotary machines, pneumatic machines do not cause great damage to the skin either.
 But one of the cons is that they are typically more expensive than the regular ones.